vimeh/gridcore/gridcore-rs/REFACTORING_PROGRESS.md

 - `b1aaf72` - Add ResizeManager for column/row resize operations
 - `a47e03e` - Update tests for new architecture
 - `512b46a` - Complete UI-to-controller architecture migration
+- `da6a2ec` - Simplify keyboard event handling in UI layer